 Have a cup of coffee, watch TV, take a long shower, check and re-check your luggage, get on your way.
 Your biggest problem?
 Traffic.

 Kids are wired a few days prior, sure, but this day is different.
 They’re so wound up at this point that they’ll come up with infinite ways to drive you insane.
 You may be tempted to threaten them with limitless bans on fun, but save your energy and resist.
-They’re now immune to all logical reasoning, and their emotional roller coaster ride can no longer be stopped.
+They’re now immune to all logical reasoning.

 Then there’s the sheer amount of luggage that you’ve managed to produce.
 After you’d lowered your standards.
 Twice.
 You may be bringing car seats and a stroller as well.
 Plus precious special toys which, despite the chaos, will undoubtedly need full time surveillance and a keen eye because should they get left behind or stolen, the nearest law enforcement agency, NamUs, and Interpol will have to be promptly contacted or your whole trip is ruined.